 Innovations

-PCAs are culturally congruent, trained healthcare professionals who can disseminate health information into the community and support healthcare engagement.
-Dr. Dangerfield led an intervention called POSSIBLE and conducted a two year autoethnography as a PCA to help improve perceived HIV risk among Black sexual minority men in Baltimore, MD.
-Preliminary data from POSSIBLE suggested that a scripted PCA can improve perceived HIV risk and willingness to accept PrEP referrals among Black sexual minority men after a brief session.
+Dr. Dangerfield led an intervention to help improve perceived HIV risk and PrEP use among Black sexual minority men and conducted a two year autoethnography as a peer change agent in the study.
+Baseline data showed that a scripted PCA can improve perceived HIV risk and willingness to accept PrEP referrals after a brief session.
 This could be due to a combination of the intentional implementation of the PCA and theoretically-guided script that was used with every participant.
 Black SMM may have been cued to action quickly at baseline because the PCA was a familiar in-group member yet also a “future self” who could express authentic empathy, disarm latent mistrust of the research experience, and systematically guide conversations toward an a priori goal (i.e., PrEP use).
-This research is currently being peer-reviewed for publication and scaled for greater community impact in a new study.
+A larger efficacy trial is currently being designed to examine greater community impact in a new study.

 Timelines of life events and developmental pathway to sexual risk-taking among Black sexual minority men (Dangerfield et al. 2017)